Ernest Borgnine: Personal life and death

 Borgnine married five times.
 His first marriage, from 1949 to 1958, was to Rhoda Kemins, whom he met while serving in the Navy.
 They had one daughter, Nancee (born May 28, 1952).
 He was married to actress Katy Jurado from 1959 to 1963.
 Borgnine's rancorous marriage to actress and singer Ethel Merman in 1964 lasted only 42 days.
 Merman's description of the marriage in her autobiography was a solitary blank page.
 Borgnine's friend Tim Conway later said: "Ernie is volatile.
 I mean, there's no question about that, and Ethel was a very strong lady.
 So you put two bombs in a room, something is going to explode, and I guess it probably did."

-From 1965 to 1972, Borgnine was married to Donna Rancourt, with whom he had a son, Cristopher (born August 9, 1969), and two daughters, Sharon (born August 5, 1965) and Diana (born December 29, 1970).
-His fifth and final marriage was to Tova Traesnaes; they remained married from February 24, 1973, until his death.
+From 1965 to 1972, Borgnine was married to Donna Rancourt, with whom he had a son, Cristopher (1969), and two daughters, Sharon (1965) and Diana (1970).
+His fifth and final marriage was to businesswoman Tova Traesnaes.
+Their wedding was on February 24, 1973, and they remained together until his death.

 In 2000, Borgnine received his 50-year pin as a Freemason at Abingdon Lodge No. 48 in Abingdon, Virginia.
-He joined the Scottish Rite Valley of Los Angeles in 1964, received the Knights Commander of the Court of Honor (KCCH) in 1979, was crowned a 33° Inspector General Honorary in 1983 and received the Grand Cross of the Court of Honour in 1991.
+He joined the Scottish Rite Valley of Los Angeles in 1964, received the Knights Commander of the Court of Honor (KCCH) in 1979, was crowned a 33° Inspector General Honorary in 1983, and received the Grand Cross of the Court of Honour in 1991.

 Borgnine was a heavy smoker until 1962.
 In a November 2008 interview, a then 91-year-old Borgnine was asked by Fox News morning host Steve Doocy to reveal the secret of his longevity, and he whispered into a live mic, "I masturbate a lot."

 At the age of 95, Borgnine died of renal failure on July 8, 2012, at Cedars-Sinai Medical Center.
-He had undergone surgery a month prior to his death and had been to the hospital days before it for a medical checkup.
+He had undergone surgery a month prior to his death and had been to the hospital for a routine medical checkup a few days before dying.
 He was cremated and given a military funeral.